Zerzevan Castle: Archaeological works

 The first archaeological excavations took place in the summer months of 2014.
 The works were initially carried out by a team of 35 led by an archaeologist from Dicle University, under the supervision of the Diyarbakır Archaeological Museum.
 In 2015, the size of the team working at the site increased to 60.
-It is expected that excavation works will continue for around 30 more years.

 In 2020, archaeologists found the entrance of the castle.

 In 2021, archaeologists discovered a flute with six holes and a bronze ring with a key which was used to open a chest.
 Both items dated back to the 4th and 5th centuries AD.